After lockdown, Shanghai tries to mend fences with foreign firms | Business

 After lockdown, Shanghai tries to mend fences with foreign firms

-The firms would be picked from major investment countries and regions, including the United States, Europe, Japan, and South Korea.
-The first of two meetings held so far was attended by executives from U.S. blue chips such as Procter & Gamble and Johnson & Johnson, the report said.
-The second meeting included automakers Tesla, General Motors, and Ford.
+The firms would be picked from major investment countries and regions, including the United States, Europe, Japan and South Korea.
+The first of two meetings held so far was attended by executives from U.S. blue chips such as Procter & Gamble and Johnson & Johnson, it said.
+The second included automakers including Tesla, General Motors and Ford.

-The companies did not respond immediately to requests for comment on Wednesday.
-In addition, the European Chamber of Commerce said on Tuesday it had been informed during a meeting with the city's vice mayor that Shanghai will no longer require official invitation letters, so-called PU letters, for foreigners returning for work and their dependents, addressing what had become a bugbear for the ex-pat community.

-China began in early 2020 to require foreigners to obtain PU letters as part of their visa application as it dramatically tightened border controls when the pandemic hit.
-Many firms had complained about the difficulties and long waits in obtaining the document, which impeded the hiring of foreign staff.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)